 ---|---|---|---|---|---|

-Scan receipts with your phone
+Scan receipts with your phone.

 When you get new receipts, scan them immediately by taking a picture with your phone.
 There are many apps out there.
 In the past, I used Tiny Scanner on my iPhone.
 I can upload the scanned PDF image to Dropbox, Evernote, Google Drive, Box, and OneDrive accounts.
-It's great for papers that are not private.
+It's excellent for papers that are not private.

 Go paperless with your articles and research.

-Get rid of your printer
+Get rid of your printer.

-Scan your paper recipes
+Scan your paper recipes.

 If you are like me and love magazine recipes, this one is for you.
 I wrote a post about how I went digital with my recipes.
 Here's the link.